"To empower youth to have crisis-free lives, strong families and

 and conducted follow-up site visits to grantees.
 Since 1996, paid staff have aided the growing foundation

-The Board has expanded over the years and, as of 2012, includes three grandchildren of Gilbert Mead.
+The Board has expanded over the years and, as of 2014, includes four grandchildren of Gilbert Mead.
+Extended family

 A valuable spin-off of the Foundation for the Mead family is the learning experience from

 shared philanthropy, increased closeness while learning to compromise, and the eagerness of the next generation

 Board of Directors

 Betsy Mead - President, Treasurer